-If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off the traction control feature of the AdvanceTrac® with RSC® system may be beneficial because the wheels are allowed to spin.
+If the vehicle is stuck in snow, mud or sand, and seems to lose engine power, switching off the traction control feature of the AdvanceTrac[®] with RSC[®] system may be beneficial because the wheels are allowed to spin.
 This will restore full engine power and will enhance momentum through the obstacle.

-To turn off the traction control system, press the AdvanceTrac® OFF button.
-Full features of the TCS can be restored by pressing the traction control button again or by turning off and restarting the engine.
+To turn off the traction control system, press the AdvanceTrac[®] button.
+Full features of the TCS can be restored by pressing the traction control button again or by turning off and restarting t control button again or by turning off and restarting the engine. $260\,$